What Is Buffer?

 What Makes Buffer Useful?

-Buffer.com is actually divided into three separate groups of features, each of which has its own subscription price.
+Buffer.com is actually divided into three separate groups of features.
 In many ways, each of these are different products.
-Although, if you sign up for all 3, you can link them together and click over to each one in the nav bar.
+Although, if you sign up for all 3, you can link them together and click over to each one in the navbar.

-Buffer Publish: this is the core functionality of Buffer, where you can schedule social media posts on different platforms.
+Buffer Publishing: this is the core functionality of Buffer, where you can schedule social media posts on different platforms.

 The original Buffer only allowed you to schedule individual tweets in advance on-by-one.